Skip to main content

 • Asked Claude: "Find all recordings from the last 30 days where [Competitor Name] was mentioned"

-• The Search Meeting Recordings tool ran a semantic search across all accessible recordings and returned transcript chunks grouped by recording, showing the context of each mention
+• The recording-search tool ran a semantic search across all accessible recordings (narrowing with the CompetitorMentions tag) and returned transcript chunks grouped by recording, showing the context of each mention

 Result: The manager reviewed competitor mentions across all recent calls in minutes, without leaving Claude.ai.